WHO IS REMI?

 Furthermore, I have always had a strong interest in establishing clean, reliable, and sustainable energy systems that would maximize South Dakota resources and benefit all South Dakotans.

-The South Dakota Public Utilities Commission should represent the people of South Dakota- having representation from western South Dakota, from an indigenous perspective is needed on the PUC.
-Too often the PUC makes decisions that affects rural areas, families and Tribal Nations- our diversity makes us stronger, and having a diverse voice on the PUC is vital to connecting with all South Dakotans.
+In 2020, I ran as the Democratic candidate for South Dakota Public Utilities Commission because I believe that government should represent all the people of South Dakota -- having an indigenous voice is needed at all levels of government.
+Too often the government makes decisions that affects rural areas, families and Tribal Nations- our diversity makes us stronger, and having a diverse voice is vital to connecting with all South Dakotans.
+The seven generations ahead must inherit a clean and safe South Dakota and world.

-I have served this nation and my people with dedication, honor, and integrity.
-It is my hope to continue serving you as the next Public Utilities Commissioner.
+I served this nation and my people with dedication, honor, and integrity.
+It is my wish to continue serving all South Dakotans and these United States.

 Last and most importantly, my family, my wife and daughter, are my greatest treasures and I’m grateful for their presence in my life.